 Cardiogenic shock - if unstable tachyarrhythmia or bradyarrhythmias, initiate ACLS protocol and cardioversion.
 Judicious use of IV fluids in the absence of pulmonary edema.
 Consider inotropes (dobutamine is the most commonly used agent) or intra-aortic balloon pump (IABP), if refractory shock, and vasopressor (norepinephrine) with inotropes.

-If STEMI - consider a thrombolysis or coronary revascularization procedures and or IABP.
+If STEMI - consider thrombolysis or coronary revascularization procedures and or IABP.

 Uncovering the etiology of undifferentiated shock is very important.
-In a patient presenting with undifferentiated shock, the differential diagnosis includes a wide variety of etiologies which falls under the four major categories of shock as outlined above.
+In a patient presenting with undifferentiated shock, the differential diagnosis includes a wide variety of etiologies that falls under the four major categories of shock, as outlined above.
 Also, sometimes patients can have a combination of shock syndromes.
-Another differential is "pharmacological shock" which results from vasodilatation or myocardial depression from medications (e.g., benzodiazepines, beta-blockers, calcium channel blockers, opiates, anticholinergics, and sildenafil).
+Another differential is "pharmacological shock," which results from vasodilatation or myocardial depression from medications (e.g., benzodiazepines, beta-blockers, calcium channel blockers, opiates, anticholinergics, and sildenafil).

 Sepsis and septic shock, in general, are associated with long-term morbidity and mortality, with many of the survivors requiring placement into long-term acute care facilities or post-acute care centers.
 Septic shock has a mortality rate between 40% and 50%.
 Cardiogenic shock has a mortality rate ranging from 50% to 75%, an improvement over prior mortality rates.
 Hypovolemic and obstructive shock generally have much lower mortality and respond better to timely treatment.